Marco-o1 v2: Towards Widening The Distillation Bottleneck for Reasoning Models: CoT-Aware Post-Training

 \subsection{Thoughts Length Balance}

-Section 2.4 shows that the length of CoT significantly affects reasoning performance of distilled smaller models at DPO phase.
-However, in preliminary experiments, we found no such effect on SFT training.
-Therefore, we propose using longest CoT data during the SFT phase, while using the shortest CoT data during the DPO phase.
-In practice, we extract all valid paths leading to correct answer nodes from the CoT trees, as there can be multiple correct paths.
-From these paths, we select examples of varying lengths (long, medium, short) based on token count for SFT.
-For DPO, the correct paths serve as positive examples, while negative examples are generated by identifying incorrect paths that share the shortest common prefix with the positive examples.
-This ensures a diverse set of reasoning paths for both SFT and DPO.
+Section 2.4 illustrates that the length of Chain-of-Thought (CoT) reasoning significantly influences the reasoning performance of distilled smaller models during the Direct Preference Optimization (DPO) phase.
+In contrast, our preliminary experiments did not indicate such an effect during SFT.
+Therefore, we propose using the longest CoT data in the SFT phase and the shortest CoT data in the DPO phase.

+Specifically, we extract all valid reasoning paths that lead to correct answers from the CoT trees, as multiple correct paths often exist.
+From these, we select paths categorized by their relative length(short, medium, and long) based on token count, correct paths serve as positive examples, whereas negative examples are generated by identifying incorrect paths that share the shortest common prefix with their corresponding positive paths.

+We recognize that "short" and "long" are inherently relative and that CoT lengths vary significantly with problem complexity.
+For instance, a simple arithmetic problem like "1+1=?" naturally involves a shorter CoT compared to more complex integrals such as "$\int_0^1 \frac{\ln (x+1)}{x^2+1},dx=?$".
+To address these variations systematically, we employ Monte Carlo Tree Search (MCTS) to sample multiple reasoning paths per query and select representative paths by their relative lengths, rather than imposing rigid token-count thresholds.